wp-plugins/bridgedd/readme.txt

 BridgeDD 1.2.5 fixes a serious bug in phpBB logins.
 If you have phpBB registration set to allow "any character" in usernames, this is a **mandatory** upgrade!

+This is also the final version which will be available through the "brain-dead" plugin auto-update process used here on wordpress.org.
+From now until forever, the version of BridgeDD which will be displayed in the download button will be 1.2.5.
+The only way to update BridgeDD will be to use the official update plugin.
+You will see an update notice on the plugins page when a new version of BridgeDD is available.

 = 1.2.4 =

 ### BridgeDD 1.2.4 is a MANDATORY update!